 While reflecting upon starting a family, you might be worried that you aren't prepared for such a role.
 God, though, might be giving you the signs that you are ready.
 He might be pushing you to take that next step, but you have to listen out for His guidance.

-Here are some signs that God wants you to accept a new position as a mother.
+Here are some signs that God wants to help you answer the question: am I ready to be a mom?

 You feel your heart is open to a new addition.